 - LAGI 2014 1st Place Winner

 - Adherence to the Design Brief and Submission Requirements

-- The embodied energy required to construct the work (this criterion relates also to the pragmatism of the proposal and to its return on construction investment period)
+- The embodied energy required to construct the work

 - The originality and social relevance of the concept